Serving as a CIBSE Board Member is both a privilege and a responsibility.

-This is a three-year commitment that promises to be both challenging and rewarding.
-By the end of your term, you can be confident that your contributions to the Institution and its members will be significant.
+This is a three-year commitment that is both challenging and highly rewarding.
+By the end of your term, you will have made a lasting contribution to CIBSE, the profession, and the future of the built environment.

-We encourage you to review the specific responsibilities and duties of a Board Member to see if you have what it takes.
+We encourage you to review the specific responsibilities and duties of a Board Member to decide if this is the right next step in your leadership journey.

 Role description and competencies